neuropsychology/Courses/Statistics/R/English/Introduction.md

 Indeed, as their prevalence is higher in women, it could bias the results by boosting the level of Negative Affect in women.

 How to remove all the people that reported suffering from a mood disorder?
-First let's see how this variable is organized.
+First let's see how this variable is organised.

 ```R
 summary(df$Mood_Disorder)